Minneapolis–Saint Paul: Air travel

 The main airport in the region is Minneapolis–Saint Paul International Airport (MSP), a major hub for Delta Air Lines.
-The airport is also the main hub and operating base for Sun Country Airlines.
+Endeavor Air, a Delta subsidiary, is based there.
+MSP is also Sun Country Airlines' main hub and operating base.
 There are six smaller (relief) airports in the area owned and operated by the Metropolitan Airports Commission (the same agency operates MSP).
 Some people commute by air to the Twin Cities from northern Minnesota.

 Relief airports in the metropolitan area are: